 STC is targeting restaurants because restaurants are often the source of the problem.
 We have received feedback that customers try to tell the server they do not want a straw, but they still end up on the table and are eventually thrown out.
 Instead of leaving it up to the customer to remember ask for no straw, STC is tackling the source of straw distribution – restaurants.

-Below is a map of restaurants that are associated with STC’s Straw on Demand campaign.
+Below is a map of restaurants that are associated with STC’s Straw Program.

 There are many small steps you can take to reduce your single-use plastic consumption.
 You can:

 Do you want your local restaurant to use less plastic?
-Email Stacey Marquis at firstname.lastname@example.org for more information.
+Email Stacey Gallagher at email@example.com for more information.
+If you are associated with a restaurant that wants to join the program, fill out this form:

 The “Where are the Straws?” sign can be displayed at a restaurant’s drink area, on the menu, or anywhere else that customers will see it.
 The “5 Reasons to go Strawless” infographic can be used to convince restaurant owners to stop using plastic straws.
 These are available in English and Spanish, but they can be translated to other languages.
-Email Stacey Marquis at email@example.com for more information.
+“Save me, Go Straw Free” coasters are distributed to restaurants that join STC’s straw program.
+Email Stacey Marquis at firstname.lastname@example.org for more information.